-- the identity of the real property to be transferred
+- identity of the real estate to be transferred

-- a description of personal property – for example appliances, window treatments, and any furniture – to be included in the sale and transferred to you by the owner
+- description of personal property – for example appliances, window treatments, and any furniture – to be included in the sale

-In addition, the offer ordinarily provides for inspection of the property prior to closing.
-Inspections typically cover structural soundness, the condition of plumbing and electrical systems, whether pests (particularly termites) are present, and whether certain other conditions, such as the presence of radon gas, require attention.
+In addition, an offer ordinarily provides for inspection of the property prior to closing.
+During a home inspection, the property will be inspected for structural soundness, the condition of plumbing and electrical systems, whether pests (particularly termites) are present, and whether certain other conditions, such as the presence of radon gas, require attention.

 Most buyers finance a significant portion of their home’s purchase price.
 Once your offer is accepted, you will apply for financing.
 Banks and other lenders offer a wide range of mortgages with a variety of interest rates and repayment terms.
-It pays to shop.
-Some buyers pre-qualify for mortgages, that is, they secure a commitment from a lender before submitting an offer.
-Doing so can speed the process of acquiring your home.
+It pays to shop around.
+If you are working with a buyer’s agent, the agent may recommend a lender to work with.

 Maryland offers programs, many targeted at first time buyers, to assist with obtaining mortgage financing.
 Likewise, there are federal programs, including programs benefiting veterans, that assist home buyers.